-- work long hours, including early mornings, late nights and weekends.
-Some work seven days a week
+- work long hours, including early mornings, late nights and weekends

 - work in their own delivery area, which can include city and suburban streets

-- spend a lot of time driving and may also work in refrigerated conditions at their depots.
+- spend a lot of time driving and may work in refrigerated conditions at their depots.

 What's the job really like?